-In 2022 the City of Mineral Wells tested our raw water monthly for Cryptosporidium, a microbial parasite that may be commonly found in surface water.
-Cryptosporidium may come from animal and human feces in the water shed.
-The results of their monitoring detected no cryptosporidium present.
+In 2022 the City of Mineral Wells tested the raw water monthly for Cryptosporidium, a microbial parasite that may be commonly found in surface water.
+Cryptosporidium may come from animal and human feces in the watershed.
+The results of our monitoring detected no cryptosporidium present.